 25. PARENT AND ULTIMATE CONTROLLING PARTY

-The immediate parent company is Phoenicia Hotel (Lux) S.a.r.l. registered in Luxembourg.
-The ultimate parent Company is Phoenicia Holding Lux S.a.r.l. registered in Luxembourg and the ultimate controlling party is Mark Shaw, a British national residing in Edinburgh, Scotland.
+The parent company is Phoenicia Holding Lux S.a.r.l. registered in Luxembourg and the ultimate controlling party is Mark Shaw, a British national residing in Edinburgh, Scotland.

 26. EVENTS AFTER THE REPORTING PERIOD